SAIB-Inc/Argus/README.md

 ## Roadmap :rocket:

+- [ ] **Expand Comprehensive Library Enhancement**:
+  - Expose blockchain data based upon the CDDL fields.
+  - Implement common general reducers and common use-case dApp reducers.
-1. **Expand Functionality**: Expose blockchain data based upon the CDDL fields, create general reducers, and facilitate ease of installation and use for developers through nuget and a tutorial.
+  - Simplify installation and usage for developers through NuGet and a comprehensive tutorial.
+- [ ] **Stability Enhancement and Performance Optimization**:
-2. **Performance Improvements**: Improve the stability and performance of Argus.
+  - Improve the stability and performance of Argus.
+  - Create a performance report detailing benchmarks, optimizations, and testing results.
+- [ ] **Official Website**:
-3. **Documentation**: Expand and enhance Argus documentation through a website detailing its features and use cases.
+  - Expand and enhance Argus documentation by creating a website detailing its features and use cases.
+  - Have a reviewer confirm the accuracy of the website and asses the clarity and ease of use of the tutorial.
+- [ ] **Official Launch and Community Outreach**:
-4. **Launch**: Officially launch the Argus website and extensive documentation, with community engagement events such as webinars.
+  - Officially launch the Argus website and extensive documentation.
+  - Hold community engagement events such as webinars.

 ## Getting Started :package: